hashicorp/terraform-website/content/source/docs/enterprise/private/rhel-install-guide.html.md

 ## Mandatory Configuration

-If you opt to use Docker from RHEL extras, then you must make a change to it's default configuration to avoid hitting an out of memory bug.
+If you opt to use Docker from RHEL extras, then you must make a change to its default configuration to avoid hitting an out of memory bug.

 1. Open `/usr/lib/systemd/system/docker.service`
 1. Remove the line that contains `--authorization-plugin=rhel-push-plugin`